IBM/itz-support-public/Skytap/Skytap-Runbooks/Adding-Skytap-templates-to-environments-in-a-collection.md

 1. Log on to IBM Technology Zone https://techzone.ibm.com/

-2. Go to "My Library" > "My created resource", if you haven't created one this will be required
+2. "My Library" > "My created resource", if you haven't created one this will be required

 ![Mycreatedresource](Images/mycreatedresource.png)